colorday-app/colorday-website/README.md

 Run `npm start` to start the development server, and navigate to `http://localhost:4200/` in you browser.
 The app will automatically reload if there is any change on source files.

+This repository uses [Azure Pipelines](https://dev.azure.com/brycenycuu/colorDay/_build) for CI/CD.
+Changes on `master` branch are built and automatically deployed to [Prod Website](https://colordayweb.azurewebsites.net), and changes on `dev` branch are built and automatically deployed to [Beta Website](https://colordaywebbeta.azurewebsites.net).
+Developers should always create PR to `dev` branch when contribute.

 ## Contribution

 There are many ways to contribute to this project.
 You may provide suggestions, request features, report issues, or even submit pull requests.
 Contributions of any kind welcome!